Brian R. Daley

 - Canadian Bar Association

-- member of the National Intellectual Property Section Executive
+- Member, National Intellectual Property Section Executive

 - Intellectual Property Institute of Canada

-- past chair of the Montreal Informals Committee
+- Past chair, Montreal Informals Committee

 - American Intellectual Property Law Association

 - International Association for the Protection of Intellectual Property

 Publication | October 02, 2019